duskfirst/accord/README.md

 -- Set up access controls for storage.
 -- See https://supabase.com/docs/guides/storage/security/access-control#policy-examples for more details.
-create policy 'Avatar images are publicly accessible.' on storage.objects
+create policy "Avatar images are publicly accessible." on storage.objects
     for select using (bucket_id = 'avatars');

-create policy 'Anyone can upload an avatar.' on storage.objects
+create policy "Anyone can upload an avatar." on storage.objects
     for insert with check (bucket_id = 'avatars');

-create policy 'Anyone can update their own avatar.' on storage.objects
+create policy "Anyone can update their own avatar." on storage.objects
     for update using ((select auth.uid()) = owner) with check (bucket_id = 'avatars');

 -- Conversation Table